R3al1ty1/Cars_Scrapper/README.md

 ## Main task - find the best solution for the user (look up for the best car by user request)

 ### Tasks:
-1. Get all avalable cars from query
+1. Get all available cars from query
 2. Save all cars to the database
 3. Find the best one
 4. Use ML for that